isomerpages/moe-hougangsec/_co-curricular-activities/Sports and Games/Football.md

 ---
 <center><iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" frameborder="0" title="2022 Football Open House" src="https://www.youtube.com/embed/Feg_Ruz81YM" height="315" width="830"></iframe></center>

 Better known as Hougang Warriors, the team was officially established in 2010.
 Currently, we participate in League 2 of the National School Games (NSG).
 We offer Direct School Admission (DSA-Sec) for Football for potential players to apply before taking the PSLE.
 Students apply based on their talent in sports and specific academic areas.
-We aim to bring honour to the school via improving on our football knowledge, skills and characte
+We aim to bring honour to the school via improving on our football knowledge, skills and character.

 ### Vision